 1.1.
 Scalability and Back End

 In general, a clustered storage solution provides greater back end scalability.
 For example, when using Red Hat Ceph as a Block Storage back end, you can scale storage capacity and redundancy by adding more Ceph OSD (Object Storage Daemon) nodes.
 Both Block Storage and Object Storage services support Red Hat Ceph as a back end.

 The Block Storage service can use multiple storage solutions as discrete back ends.
 At the back end level, you can scale capacity by adding more back ends and restarting the service.
 The Block Storage service also features a large list of supported back end solutions, some of which feature additional scalability features.

 By default, the Object Storage service uses the file system on configured storage nodes, and can use as much space as is available.
 The Object Storage service supports the XFS and ext4 file systems, and both can be scaled up to consume as much available underlying block storage.
 You can also scale capacity by adding more storage devices to the storage node.

-The Shared File Systems service provisions shares backed by storage from a separate storage pool.
+The Shared File System Service provisions shares backed by storage from a separate storage pool.
 This pool (which is typically managed by a third-party back end service) provides the share with storage at the file system level.
-The Shared File Systems service can use both NetApp and CephFS, which can be configured to use a storage pool of pre-created volumes which provisioned shares can use for storage.
+The Shared File System Service can use both NetApp and CephFS, which can be configured to use a storage pool of pre-created volumes which provisioned shares can use for storage.
 In either deployment, scaling involves adding more volumes to the pool.